 The Bhagavad Gita elucidates the significance of dying during Uttarayana.
 In the Mahabharata, the great Bhishma Pitamah, lying on a bed of arrows, had purposefully waited for the Uttarayana to breathe his last breath.
 According to scriptures, a person who dies during this time attains 'Moksha' or liberation from being born repeatedly.

 Over the years, Makar Sankranti has come to be associated with flying kites.
-Although it is still unknown how this ritual began, flying kites has now become synonymous with Makar Sankranti and many kite flying competitions are held, mainly in the Northern and Western states of India.
+Although it is still unknown how this ritual began, flying kites has now become synonymous with Makar Sankranti and many kite flying competitions are held on this day, mainly in the Northern and Western states of India.
 The ritual of eating Khichdi, a dish made from rice and lentils is also quite prevalent in many North Indian states.